dezoito/dezoito/README.md

-_No care for frontend/backend dichotomies...
-Let me build, bro!_
+_No care for frontend/backend dichotomies..._

 ---